Attempted Drawing A Caricature From A Photo

 30th December 2022- New Experience Number 39

-Caricature artists are often seen in tourist destinations giving visitors a memento to take home, or at events capturing the guests.
-I decided to draw a caricature as a new thing.
+You often see caricature artists in tourist destinations giving visitors a memento to take home, or at events capturing the guests.
 Perhaps I would uncover a hidden talent!

 Not So Quick On The Draw